-I'm writing to express my concern at [name's] recent high levels of absence from school.
+I'm writing to express concern at [name's] recent high levels of absence from school.
+Our pupils' welfare is of paramount importance to us, and we believe that regular attendance throughout the year is essential for their success and fulfilment.